 Having now formally established the two main categories for O Matter, each following year would typically produce a model for both.
 The same year the New Frogskin was released, the sport line received the Straight Jacket.
 In 1997, another 'coat' was released in the form of the Topcoat, and in the Frogskin lineup the first of the numerically named glasses was the Fives.
-The following year would only offer one new Lifestyle model with the Tens, but three sports specific glasses.
-These was the extreme Racing Jacket, the more casual Minute, and the Moon, which was an O Matter counterpart to the X-Metal Mars.
+The following year would only offer one new Lifestyle model with the Tens, but three related sports specific glasses.
+These were the extreme Racing Jacket, the more casual Minute, and the Moon, which was an O Matter counterpart to the X-Metal Mars.
 Each retained a likeness of the X-Metal temple and were styled with intake ports rather than icons.
 This would be the last time any model would use this styling choice however, since 1999 would bring changes to almost all of Oakley's products.

 Just prior to the turn of the Millennium, several key features changed on all glasses.
 The first was the O Matter formula.
 This new consistency allowed for greater flexibility, which was needed since older O Matter models were prone to breaking if stressed.
 The other feature was the transition to True Metal icons, which was an additional step towards making counterfeit products harder to produce.
 Products at this stage were affected in one of three ways.
 They were either eliminated, updated to the new technology without changing much else, or they were updated and branded as a 'New' model or a 2.0.
-O Matter was alone in this change, as Wires and the long standing O Frame Goggle also underwent similar transformations.
+O Matter was not alone in this change, as Wires and the long standing O Frame Goggle also underwent similar transformations.
 The Racing Jacket only updated the O Mater formula, while the Minute updated O Matter and swapped out the intake port for a Metal Icon.
 Both retained their original names, and in most cases even their SKU numbers.
 The Eye and Straight Jackets however appended 'New' to their names, and updated product numbers.

 Up until this point, it was easy to discern Jackets and Frogskins.
 Jackets typically had unobtanium earsocks often accompanying nose pieces.
 Frogskins instead had pitted or channeled ear stems to help with grip.
 Due to this distinction, Jackets would often end up around $20-30 more than Frogskins.
 However in 2000, the Twenty/XX was released as a Frogskin in the lifestyle range, but had both nose pieces and ear socks.
 The price was also in the range of the Jackets, and aside from the name being the Roman Numeral for 20, there was nothing other than Oakley's word that it wasn't a Jacket.
-It was very similar to the Minute, almost making that model more out of place in its own category than the XX, since both were more oriented for dual purpose wearing.
+It was very similar to the Minute, almost making that model more out of place in its own category than the XX, since both were more oriented for dual purpose wear.
 Modern categorization would place these both in the same hybrid family, but it would be a few more years before Oakley would create a name for that.

 Also in 2000, a more traditional lifestyle piece, the Four, was released along with two Jackets.
 Both Jackets adopted their group's name in their title.
 The Water Jacket was a re-purposed Racing Jacket, even using the same mold but with a larger nosepiece, vented lenses, and a strap kit.
 The Eye Jacket received a sequel in name only, with the Eye Jacket 2.0.
 It shared no similar features as the ear stems were styled after the Time Bomb.
-The original Eye Jacket remained in production.
+The original Eye Jacket, however, remained in production.

 2002 brought three more deliberate entries to the Jacket lineup, with the Eye Jacket 3.0 and Half Jacket, as well as a third named the Half Pint.
 This was a child sized pair of glasses sharing similar design cues.
 The Splice debuted and despite no naming convention providing clues to its categorization, it had all the traditional features of a Jacket.
 The only lifestyle pair that year was the Fate, which also doubled as a pseudo-female specific pair, as some colorways were released with Script logos rather than the hollow icon.
 Lastly, while not part of the two categories discussed here, Oakley was experimenting with a Magnesium range of glasses, and borrowed elements from the Four for the lifestyle model creating the Mag Four; Splice for the active model creating the Mag Switch, and the Mag M Frame for the non-Jacket related active wear.